 Data Activator integrates effortlessly with various Microsoft Fabric tools to enhance data workflows, analytics, and reporting.
 This integration enables organizations to automate processes and unlock real-time insights.

-Data Activator integrates with Power BIto automatically trigger real-time data visualizations and updates, ensuring dashboards are always reflective of the most current data available.
+Data Activator integrates with Power BI to automatically trigger real-time data visualizations and updates, ensuring dashboards are always reflective of the most current data available.

 Through Power Automate, Data Activator extends its functionality by triggering workflows that interact with third-party applications and carry out more complex tasks based on data events.